This aircraft was flown by Manfred von Richthofen April 1918.

 Richthofen was shot down and killed near Amiens on 21 April 1918.
 There has been considerable discussion and debate regarding aspects of his career, especially the circumstances of his death.
 He remains perhaps the most widely known fighter pilot of all time, and has been the subject of many books, films and other media.

 Richthofen was a Freiherr (literally "Free Lord"), a title of nobility often translated as "baron".
 This is not a given name nor strictly a hereditary title—since all male members of the family were entitled to it, even during the lifetime of their father.
-This title, combined with the fact that he had his aircraft painted red, led to Richthofen being called "The Red Baron" (About this sound "der Rote Baron" ) both inside and outside Germany.
+This title, combined with the fact that he had his aircraft painted red, led to Richthofen being called "The Red Baron" ( "der Rote Baron" (help·info)) both inside and outside Germany.
 During his lifetime he was more often described in German as Der Rote Kampfflieger (variously translated as "The Red Battle Flyer" or "The Red Fighter Pilot").
 This name was used as the title of Richthofen's 1917 autobiography.

 Richthofen's other nicknames include "Le Diable Rouge" ("Red Devil") or "Le petit Rouge" ("Little Red") in French, and the "Red Knight" in English.